-Just when I thought being a millennial with anxiety couldn't get any more clichéd, I tried meditation.
+Just when I thought that being a millennial with anxiety couldn't get any more clichéd, I tried meditation.
 After months of hyper-focusing on what I was anxious about, rather than controlling the anxiety itself, it dawned on me that the issue in question would never improve if I didn't first get a handle on my anxious mind.
 Time had taught me that the "problems" in my life were more a product of rumination and overthinking than actual real-life circumstances.

 My budget immediately ruled out therapy, and my past efforts told me that simply focusing on the positives, though a nice idea, was not a viable, long-term solution.
 Meditation, however, was free, accessible (thanks to apps like Headspace), and most importantly, thoroughly science-backed.